patchedsoul/stellar/README.md

   * Stellar uses the editor plugin called __MarkdownX__ to create notes, goals and tasks.
 When using markdown syntax the editor will display the rendered syntax in realtime to help you correct and format your entires only once versus going back and forth in getting your syntax right.
+Adding an image is very easy, just locate your image in a file viewer and drag/drop it into the editor.
+Images are saved in a yea/month/day fashion to help improve lookups.

     ![](./gifs/markdownx.gif)